adam-p/yesterday-i-learned/sql.md

 * Setting monitoring flags: [`log_min_duration_statement = 0`, and `log_statement = all`](http://stackoverflow.com/a/12670828/1558430)
 * Running a SQL file: [`psql -U username -d myDataBase -a -f myInsertFile`](http://stackoverflow.com/a/12085561/1558430)

+## Performance

+* Selecting an indexed column, but while using a function-wrapped parameter (e.g. `WHERE SOMETHING(ROW) == 1`) disables the index.
+* [There are function-based indices](http://use-the-index-luke.com/sql/where-clause/functions) but it is discouraged for their own performance reasons.
+* Multi-column indices are position-dependent; `CREATE INDEX tbl_idx ON tbl (a, b)` is different from `CREATE INDEX tbl_idx ON tbl (b, a)`, where selecting by `b` requires the second index.
+* Continuing from the point above, if the first column in a multi-column index (^ i.e. `a`) is selected as a range, the subsequent indices (i.e. `b`) are useless in the same query.
+  **Make sure the first column in a multi-column index is selected exactly.**

 # MongoDB

 MongoDB is actually NoSQL, so it shouldn't be in this file.